 “Extended Area Service (EAS)/Local Traffic” (Exchange Service) means traffic that is originated by an end user of one Party and terminates to an end user of the other Party as defined in accordance with USW’s [Qwest’s] then current EAS/local serving areas, as determined by the Commission.
 (Id., § (A)2.19.)
 (Emphasis added.)

 “ISP-bound traffic” is as defined in the ISP Amendment (§ 1.4), which refers to the ISP Remand Order.
-VNXX traffic, even if it is destined for an ISP, does not fit in any of these categories.
+VNXX traffic, even if it is destined for an ISP, does not fit in any of these categories except Exchange Access.

-Accordingly, Pac-West is violating its ICA by attempting to obligate Qwest to send non-local ISP traffic over LIS trunks.
+Accordingly, Pac-West is violating its ICA by attempting to obligate Qwest to send non-local ISP traffic over LIS trunks and not paying access charges.
 The Commission should order Pac-West to discontinue the practice of misassigning the telephone numbers and cease routing VNXX traffic over LIS trunks to Qwest, and further, should invalidate Pac-West’s bills to Qwest.

 RELIEF REQUESTED